AhoyISki/duat/book/src/scripting-duat/pass.md

 Rust's borrow checker, giving you safe access to the variables of the global state.
-It works via mutable and immutable references, that is, whenever you mutably borrow a `Pass`, you get mutable access to the global state of duat, and whenever you borrow it normally, you get non mutable access to this global
+It works via mutable and immutable references, that is, whenever you mutably borrow a `Pass`, you get mutable access to the global state of duat, and whenever you borrow it normally, you get non mutable access to said state:
-state:

 ```rust
 use duat::prelude::*;